aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-image-manipulation/implement-lossy-gif-compressor/_index.md

 import com.aspose.psd.imageoptions.GifOptions;
 ```

-Now, let's break down the implementation of the Lossy GIF Compressor into multiple steps.
+> *Pro tip:* Keep your imports organized; unused imports will cause compilation warnings.

+## Step‑by‑Step Guide

-## Step 1: Set Up Your Project
+### Step 1: Set Up Your Java Project

-Create a new Java project and add the Aspose.PSD for Java library to your project's dependencies.
+Create a new Maven or Gradle project and add the Aspose.PSD JAR to your `pom.xml` or `build.gradle`.
+This ensures the library is available at compile time.

-## Step 2: Define the File Paths
+### Step 2: Define the Source and Destination Paths

-Specify the source PSD file path and the destination GIF file path in your project.
-This is where the compressed GIF will be saved.
+Specify where the original PSD file lives and where the compressed GIF should be saved.

 ```java
 String dataDir = "Your Document Directory";